crasowas/app_privacy_manifest_fixer/README.md

 Among these templates, only `FrameworkTemplate.xcprivacy` will be modified based on the API usage analysis results to adjust the `NSPrivacyAccessedAPIType` entries, thereby generating a new privacy manifest for framework fixes.
 The other templates will remain unchanged and will be directly used for fixes.

 **Important Notes:**
 - The template for a specific framework must follow the naming convention `FrameworkName.xcprivacy`, where `FrameworkName` should match the name of the framework.
 For example, the template for `Flutter.framework` should be named `Flutter.xcprivacy`.
+- For macOS frameworks, the naming convention should be `FrameworkName.Version.xcprivacy`, where the version name is added to distinguish different versions.
+For a single version macOS framework, the `Version` is typically `A`.
 - The name of an SDK may not exactly match the name of the framework.
 To determine the correct framework name, check the `Frameworks` directory in the application bundle after building the project.

 ## 📑 Privacy Access Report